Reviews

 DeleteMe Quick Summary

-In our testing so far, DeleteMe reviewed 3,604 listings on “people search,” data broker and other sites containing our personal information.
+In our testing, DeleteMe reviewed 3,604 listings on “people search” and data broker sites containing our personal information.
 They identified that our personal data was present on 70 total data brokers.
-Since signing up six months ago, the service has successfully submitted removal requests to clear information from 67 of those 70 sources (across three different scans).
-Three brokers have yet to remove the data.
+Throughout a full year, the service successfully submitted removal requests to clear information from 68 of those 70 sources (across four different scans).

 DeleteMe Basics